quinetime/academic-paper-boilerplate/README.md

 - Rename project in package.json
 - Check that relative pathing for bibtex file is correct in package.json scripts
 - Edit metadata in header.md
+- *Optional:* run `git init` and `git add *`
 - Write paper in four content files (content, footnotes, header, nocite)
 - `npm run pdf` or `npm run latex` or `npm run word`
-- Optional: generate aux file by converting the tex file into a pdf.
+- *Optional:* generate aux file by converting the tex file into a pdf.
 In JabRef, under the Tools menu, use the aux file to generate a sublibrary consisting of only the entries cited in the paper.
-- Optional: edit LaTeX directly
+- *Optional:* edit LaTeX directly

 ## COMMAND LINE